 About our Schools Program

-Our Schools Program will be launched in 2022.
-Our education team has previous teaching experience and will work closely with you and your school community.
+Our Schools Program is run by our education team, who have previous teaching experience and will work closely with you and your school community.

 Our education program prioritises cross-curriculum learning within the STEAM, Humanities, English and Arts streams.
 Through inquiry based workshops, students develop critical thinking skills and apply their knowledge in hands-on and creative ways.